 4: The Shirt and Slacks

-This is the most casual look out of the four.
+This is the most casual look out of the four, including only a business casual shirt, belt and dress pants.
 Now, you might think that means you should go for a more casual shoe.
 You can, but I’d actually suggest going for a medium-to-high formality.
 Because the rest of the outfit is already quite dressed down, adding a more formal shoe brings it back up a bit.

 Of course, it’s not just about the outfit.
 You must also consider how formal an event or work environment is when deciding which shoes to select.
 (Then again, I’d hope you already calibrated your outfit to the formality of the event as well!)